 4. Dumpster Diving

 A popular method of collecting phone numbers is by digging through dumpsters behind buildings such as banks, office buildings, and random organizations.
-Oftentimes criminals find enough information to deliver a targeted spear vishing attack towards the victim.
+Oftentimes criminals find enough information to deliver a targeted spear vishing attack toward the victim.

-Main Differences Between Vishing and Phishing
+Main Differences Between Vishing, Smishing, and Phishing

 Who is Staging These Attacks

 Since phishing attacks target so many individuals at once, they typically have more accuracy.
-These criminals are typically hackers who have a vast knowledge about how to get into your device.
+These criminals generally are hackers who have vast knowledge about how to get into your device.
 Alternatively, vishing criminals typically do not have this knowledge, and their attacks are far less accurate due to the fact that one criminal can only take out on one attack at a time.

-In terms of the information harvested, phishing attacks usually need the victim to click on a malicious link or download a malicious file.
+In terms of the information harvested, phishing and smishing attacks usually need the victim to click on a malicious link or download a malicious file.
 Vishing attacks, on the other hand, need for the victim to willfully give up their information over the phone.

 Learn more about Cyren Inbox Security for 365, and how it can help your business stop phishing attacks in their tracks.